 The above observation motivates us to consider the following system of equations

-Note that~\eqref{eq:FB_system_analyzed} is defined just like the FBSDEs \eqref{eq:FBSDE_forward}\eqref{eq:FBSDE_backward}, where $X$ component is defined forwardly and $Y,Z$ components are defined backwardly.
-However, since we do not specify the terminal condition of $Y_{T}^\pi$, the system of equations~\eqref{eq:FB_system_analyzed} have infinitely many solutions.
+Note that~\eqref{eq:FB_system_analyzed} is defined just like the FBSDEs \eqref{eq:FBSDE_forward}\eqref{eq:FBSDE_backward}, where the $X$ component is defined forwardly and the $Y,Z$ components are defined backwardly.
+However, since we do not specify the terminal condition of $Y_{T}^\pi$, the system of equations~\eqref{eq:FB_system_analyzed} has infinitely many solutions.
 The following lemma gives an estimate of the difference between two such solutions.

 \begin{lem} For $j = 1, 2$, suppose $(\{X_{t_i}^{\pi,j}\}_{0\le i \le N}, \{Y_{t_i}^{\pi,j}\}_{0\le i \le N}, \{Z_{t_i}^{\pi,j}\}_{0\le i \le N-1})$ are two solutions of~\eqref{eq:FB_system_analyzed}, with $X_{t_i}^{\pi,j}, Y_{t_i}^{\pi,j} \in L^2(\Omega,\mathcal{F}_{t_i},\mathbb{P})$, $ 0 \le i \le N$.
 For any $\lambda_1 > 0, \lambda_2 \ge f_z$, and sufficiently small h, denote